it-at-m/refarch-templates/docs/develop.md

 For further information on how to change the configuration, please check out the documentation of the related custom [GitHub workflow](https://github.com/it-at-m/.github/blob/main/workflow-templates/codeql.yaml).

 ::: danger IMPORTANT
-If you are using Java based projects inside your repository, your need to add those to the `java-build-path` variable pointing to the directory of the `pom.xml` files.
+If you are using Java-based projects inside your repository, you need to add those to the `java-build-path` variable pointing to the directory of the `pom.xml` files.
 :::

 ### Dependency Review